-- Their encryption protocol is not available to be scrutinized.
-No one can be 100% sure that it doesn’t have a backdoor.
+- The encryption protocol is not available for scrutiny.
+No one can be 100% sure that the app doesn’t have a backdoor.

 - Messages are stored on unencrypted servers.
-This is absolutely colossally bad.
+This is absolutely a no-no.

-Telegram is being included on this list in an effort to steer people away from it.
+We included Telegram on this list to steer people away from it.
 Many people, probably most of its 100 million users, believe that it is a 100% secure form of encrypted communication.
 It simply is not.
-I strongly urge you to consider using Signal for your most secure messaging needs, and WhatsApp for more general use.
+I strongly urge you to consider using Signal for your most secure messaging needs and WhatsApp for more general use.

 There are two main things to look at here: